 - Export the collated list of comments

-Advisors can add formal questions to any element of the working area, whether a group, or a risk item.
+Advisors can add formal questions to any element of the working area.
 A Q&A icon in the working area will indicate that a question has been raised (yellow) and whether it has been closed (grey).

-Clicking on the Q&A icon will open the risk review sidebar where you can view the Q&A associated with a specific risk item or group.
+Clicking on the Q&A icon will open the sidebar where you can view and respond to the Q&A associated with a specific risk item or group.

-All transaction Q&A threads are automatically collated in a separate Q&A page for easy Q&A management, including search and filtering for open/closed, priority or last activity.
+All transaction Q&A threads are automatically collated in a separate Q&A page for easy Q&A management, including search and filtering for open/closed, priority, assignment or last activity.

-Advisors can quickly export this list to Excel and share via email - please let us know if you would find value in being able to export Q&A yourself.
+The authoring advisor can quickly export this list to Excel and share via email - we are working to provide this export functionality to other user types.

 Advisors can set question assignment and visibility by organisation and flag important questions as high priority.